EvaFrossard/EvaFrossard.github.io/index.md

   <div style="display: flex; align-items: center;">
     <img src="/assets/img/strategy.png" alt="Note on the plot" style="width: 100px;">
     <p style="flex: 1; margin-left: 15px;">
       Let's first define what we mean by <b>"strategy"</b>.
 In our case, a strategy is a combination of the different types of videos that a big youtuber can upload during a crisis.
 For example, you could decide to upload at least one tearful apology video, one clickbait visually eye-traumatising one and one video with friends (or all of the latter in the same video... a happy teary mess).
 This strategy would be considered as <b>"Apology + Clickbait + Featuring"</b>.
-In this situation, you let your heart open and you keep in mind that other types of videos are possible, you're just not 100% sure on the final pathway you will employ.
+In this situation, your heart is still open on which type of videos to make in addition to those and you're not 100% sure on the final pathway you will employ.
     </p>
   </div>

   <br>

-  Secondly, we define an <b>"exclusive strategy"</b> as a strategy where you decide to upload videos of certain types and to NOT upload any other type (you're just a loner, or you're a human with ethics, yes joke intended).
-For our previous example (Apology, Clickbait and Featuring), this would be considered as the <b>EXCLUSIVE</b> strategy "Apology + Clickbait + Featuring". <br>
+  Secondly, we define an <b>"exclusive strategy"</b> as a strategy where you decide to upload videos of certain types and to NOT upload any other type (you're just a loner, you hate admitting when you're wrong, or you're a human with ethics, yes joke intended).
+From our previous example (Apology, Clickbait and Featuring), this would be considered as the <b>EXCLUSIVE</b> strategy "Apology + Clickbait + Featuring". <br>
   <br>

   Let's now see which exclusive or not strategies are the most adopted by the 1M+ club, and most importantly which ones are the most efficient.
-For this, we've gathered the proportion of youtubers that have adopted each (exclusive) strategy, and the associated recovery rate.
+For this, we've gathered the proportion of Youtubers that has adopted each (exclusive) strategy, and the associated recovery rate.
 All you have to do is to click on the circle(s) of the strategy you want to adopt.
 If you are more into an exclusive strategy, just switch to the second graph, and select your exclusive strategy exactly the same way.
-The graph is designed so you can play around with the different strategies and see how they would impact your recovery rate.
+The graph is designed so you can play around with the different pathways and see how they would impact your recovery rate.
 Have some fun with it, experiment with the combinations, until you find <b>YOUR</b> best fit. <br>
   <br>

   <b>Select a graph and enjoy:</b>